-The best camping stoves for backpacking provide you an opportunity to make hot meals when you are camping away from home.
-In that regard, read my article about how to start fire with sticks, without a lighter, like a boy scout!
+Hold on… I have written an article about how to start fire with sticks, without a lighter, like a boy scout!

 If you are going car camping there is no reason why you should not bring a cooking stove with you, and make delicious hot meals for everyone.
 A hot meal revives the spirit.

-Even when you are going backpacking, there are smaller stoves that you can take with you in your backpack.
+Even when you are going backpacking, there is a small lightweight stove that you can take with you in your backpack.
 Whatever kind of outdoor vacation you are taking, you know that a good meal gives you the energy, and the motivation to go on.

-Buying the best cooking stove for camping requires that you choose keenly if you would like to use it for a long time to come.
+Buying the best backpacking camp stove requires you to choose keenly if you would like to use it for a long time to come.
 Price is not the overall consideration here, but it is all about the value that you will get.

-With so many brands, so many types of camping stoves using different types of fuel, what do you need to buy?
+With so many brands, so many types of best backpacking stoves using different types of fuel, what do you need to buy?
 That is what we will try to find out here.

-Coleman Bottle Top – Best propane camping stove
+Coleman Bottle Top – Best propane backpacking stove

 b) You can buy a 16-Oz propane canister that is sold separately which can last a continuous 2 ½ hours of cooking.